echarit/moveo.ai_assignment/moveoai_project/README.md

 **<h1>Input and Output</h1>**
 <h4>
 - The input file is inside the 'data' directory
-- Output is stored in the reports folder and inside subfolders named after the LLM model name used for the evaluation
+- Output is stored in the reports folder and inside subfolders named after the LLM model name used for the evaluation.
 </h4>